 In any case, please read through the GDPR Article 9 to make sure you are familiar with all categories of special data, as I haven’t listed them all here (most of them don’t apply to small business owners, but they might, and it’s your responsibility to make sure you know).

-Want to know more?
-Sign up here to receive more free, expert advice on how to run your business efficiently, professionally and profitably.
+Want to stay in the loop for GDPR tips for small businesses?
+Sign up here for further tips on how to run your business professionally and profitably.

 You won't be added to our general marketing list and your personal data is processed only for sending you the checklist when it's ready, as well as one follow-up email to ask if you found it useful.
 Opt out at any time.
 Privacy notice